asyrjasalo/dockoon/README.md

 ## Cloud deployment

-See `terraform/README.md` for serving mock APIs on Azure Container Instances.
+See `terraform/README.md` for deploying on Azure Container Instances behind an Application Gateway or `bicep/README.md` for deploying on ACI behind an API Management.

 ## Contributing